videogular/ngx-videogular/docs/ngx-videogular-demo/modules/core/README.md

 ## ngx-videogular/core

-Main module, it creates the `VgAPI` and contains some required components and directives like `VgPlayer` and `VgMedia`.
+Main module, it creates the `VgApiService` and contains some required components and directives like `VgPlayer` and `VgMedia`.

 Import definition: